Supervising cloud seeding trial operations in the Snowy Mountains and reporting on the environmental impacts of those operations

 In September 2012, the Government announced that the trial would end and cloud seeding would become fully operational.
 It made legislative changes, including requirements for Snowy Hydro to carry out cloud seeding operations in accordance with an environmental management plan approved by the relevant Ministers, and review of cloud seeding operations by the Environment Protection Authority.

-Our reports to Government
+Commission's advice to Government

 (SPERP - Snowy Precipitation Enhancement Research Project)